Transcriptie: LiF Don Ginsel

 Jeroen: Thank you!

 You’ve been listening to Leaders in Finance.
 We hope you’ve enjoyed this episode and we do appreciate very much any feedback you might have.
 What’s keeping you busy and whom would you like us to talk to in the future?
 Please let us know through an Apple or Google review.
 You can also contact us through social media platforms or directly by sending an e-mail.
 We would very much appreciate it if you reach out to us.
 We would also like to thank our partners for their ongoing support in making this podcast possible.
-They are: Interim Valley, FG Lawyers, Odgers Berndtson executive search en Roland Berger.
+They are: Kayak, FG Lawyers, Odgers Berndtson executive search en Roland Berger.